Priest (2011 film)

-Priest is a 2011 American action horror film directed by Scott Stewart and stars Paul Bettany as the title character.
-It is loosely based on the Korean comic of the same name by Hyung Min-woo.
-In an alternate universe, humanity and vampires have warred for centuries.
-After the last Vampire War, a veteran Warrior Priest lives in obscurity until his niece (Lily Collins) is kidnapped by vampires.
+Priest is a 2011 American action horror film directed by Scott Stewart, written by Cory Goodman, and starring Paul Bettany as the title character.
+It is loosely based on the Korean comic of the same name by Hyung Min-woo, in turn inspired by the computer game Blood by Monolith Productions.
+Set in an alternate universe where humanity and vampires have warred for centuries, after the last Vampire War, a veteran Warrior Priest lives in obscurity until his niece (Lily Collins) is kidnapped by vampires.

 The film was released on May 13, 2011.
-The film earned over $78 million at the box office against a $60 million production budget, but it was panned by critics, who praised the film's visual style and art direction while criticizing the movie's use of genre clichés, writing, acting, editing and action scenes.
+The film earned over $78 million at the box office against a $60 million production budget, but it was panned by critics, who praised the film's visual style and art direction while criticizing the movie's use of genre clichés, writing, acting, editing, and action scenes.

 Plot

-A centuries-long war between humans and vampires has devastated the planet's surface and led to a theocracy under an organization called The Church.
-Despite the vampires' vulnerability to sunlight, and all of mankind's technological advances, the vampires' greater strength and speed made them impossible to defeat until humanity sheltered themselves in giant walled cities and trained a group of elite warriors, the Priests, which turned the tide.
+A centuries-long war between humans and vampires devastated the planet's surface and led to a theocracy under "The Church".
+Despite vampires' vulnerability to sunlight and humans technological advancements, their strength and speed made them impossible to defeat until humanity sheltered in walled cities and trained elite warriors, the Priests, who turned the tide.
+After the war, most vampires were killed, while the remainder were placed in reservations.
+After the war, the Clergy abandons the surviving Priests, who struggle to integrate into city society.
+Outside the walled cities, some humans seek out a living, free from The Church's totalitarian control.

-In the opening scene, a group of Priests enters the Sola Mira Hive but are ambushed by the vampires.
-As they attempt to retreat, one of their numbers is seized from behind, and their leader tries to pull him to safety, but is forced to let go and watch him dragged, screaming, back into the hive.

-Years later, the majority of the vampires have been killed, while the remainder were placed in reservations.
-With the war over, the Clergy disbanded the Priests.
-Outside the walled cities, some humans seek out a living, free from the totalitarian control of The Church.

-Priest (Paul Bettany) is approached by Hicks (Cam Gigandet), the sheriff of a free town, Augustine.
-Priest learns that his brother, Owen, and Owen's wife, Shannon—Priest's girlfriend before he was recruited by the clergy—were mortally wounded in a vampire attack, and Priest's niece, Lucy (Lily Collins), was kidnapped.
-Hicks asks for Priest's help in rescuing Lucy.
-Priest asks the Church to reinstate his authority, but leader Monsignor Orelas (Christopher Plummer) does not believe the vampire story and refuses, insisting on maintaining the common belief that the vampires have been completely defeated, for fear of compromising the Church's authority.
-Priest defiantly leaves the city and Orelas sends three Priests and a Priestess (Maggie Q) to bring him back.
+One particular Priest (only referred to as Priest) is approached by Hicks, the sheriff of a free town, Augustine.
+Hicks informed Priest that a vampire group killed Priest's brother Owen and his sister-in-law Shannon, and kidnapped his niece Lucy.
+Being in love with Lucy, Hicks asks for Priest's help in rescuing her.
+Priest asks the Clergy to reinstate his authority, but leader Monsignor Orelas refuses, dismissing the vampire story.
+Priest leaves the city and Orelas sends three Priests and a Priestess to bring him back.